diplodoc-platform/tabs-extension/README.md

 {% endlist %}
 ```

-Additionally, you can use radiobatons using a contruction
+Additionally, you can use different render mosed using a contruction

 ```
-{% list tabs radio %}
+{% list tabs <regular | radio | dropdown> %}

   - Tab 1